 .
 Dr. Anderson is a cardiologist, the medical director of the Center for Heart Failure and the medical director of Heart Transplantation and Mechanical Assistance.
 He is responsible for medical management of patients.
 Dr. McGee is a cardiothoracic surgeon, surgical director of the Center for Heart Failure and the surgical director of Heart Transplantation and Mechanical Assistance.
 Dr. McGee has extensive experience in ventricular assist devices

 Many variables determine which medications are appropriate, including the degree of heart disease, the presence of kidney dysfunction, and other diseases the patient may have.

 Angiotensin Converting Enzyme Inhibitors (ACE Inhibitors)

-Dilates (opens up) the blood vessels to allow the heart to pump the blood more effectively and blocks neurohormones that can damage the heart.
+These medications dilate (open up) blood vessels to allow the heart to pump blood more effectively.
+They also block neurohormones that can damage the heart.